Back to Glossary

 Race Procedures

-Garage 56 is a special single-entry class at the 24 Hours of Le Mans race that allows one experimental car to compete outside normal racing rules to test new automotive technologies.
+Garage 56 is a special entry slot at the 24 Hours of Le Mans race that allows innovative or experimental cars to participate without competing for official positions or prizes.